wp-plugins/simple-student-result/readme.txt

 Stable tag: 4.2.2
 License: licensed under “GPLv2 or later”

 A simple student result or employee database system , can be used for multiple database entry management system.
-Simple but flexible. where you can add student results and show them on your site.
 Fully ajax supported.

 == Description ==